nooku/guides.nooku.org/contribute.md

 We encourage our community to contribute to the Guides (in fact we encourage you to contribute to the Framework as well).

 _Maybe you've figured out something that you would like to share?_ ...
-Write a tutorial!
+[Write a Tutorial](contribute/write-a-tutorial.md)!

 _See something that's not quite complete in the sections of the Guides?_...Feel free to re-write it for the rest of the community.